Victims in eastern DRC tell Pope about atrocities they suffered – Vatican News Vatican

 At the Holy See’s embassy in the Democratic Republic of Congo on February 1, the Pope received victims of violence from the east of the country who were witnesses of unimaginable brutality.
 Today, with the help of the local church, they start their lives anew.

 The first to testify was 17-year-old Ladislas Kambale Kombi.
 His narration was horrifying.
 He said his brother died in an unknown manner and that his father was attacked by men in military uniform.
-Ladislas had seen it all so much that he could not sleep.
+Ladislas had seen it all so much that he might not sleep.
 He saw the men hack his father into pieces and then put “his head off and put it in a basket”.
 Before they left, they took his mother with them, and she never came back.
 In this way, only Ladislas and his two sisters remained.
 “Later, with the spiritual and psychological companionship of our local Church, I and other children here forgave our persecutors,” he said, introducing several other teenagers who, like himself, had experienced violence first-hand.

 Another witness is Bijoux Mukumbi Kamala, a 17-year-old girl from Goma.
 In 2020, when she and other girls went to the river to fetch water, they encountered some rebels.
 She said, “They took us into the woods, each rebel chose one he wanted, and the commander chose me.
 He raped me like an animal.
 It was very cruel and painful.
 I was left as his woman.
 Being next to him, being raped by him at any time of the day.
 This situation lasted for a year and seven months.”
 One day a stroke of luck strikes her and a friend of hers finds a chance to escape.